Flowminder/COVID-19/count_subscribers_home_region_per_day.md

-# Aggregate 9: 'Static' residents count per region
+# Static' residents count per region per day

 ## What is this?